 Then there was silence.

-There, in the doorway, stood not a corpse-monster, but a man, dressed thickly with animal furs.
+There, in the doorway, stood not a corpse-monster, but a person, dressed thickly with animal furs.

 “Who is that?”
 Peter blurted, becoming absolute panic.

-The prisoner turned a gloating, knowing glance toward Steph and Peter.
+The man from cell number six turned a gloating, knowing glance toward Steph and Peter.
 “You should have prepared as I have.
 The moment of reckoning is…”

 Strange, Peter thought.
 Her breath was calming on his neck.
 Her body was warm against his.
 In this moment of confusion, he felt safe, loved.